Interaction Desktop Help

 pick up a work item and complete a necessary task

-start a process that routes work items to other members of your organization
+launch a process that routes work items to other members of your organization

 Note: You do not need an IPA license to transfer a work item.
 For more information, see Transfer a Work Item.